Program pathway tracks:

 Visit either Campus to learn more about the MSOT options at Brenau University

 See the campus and attend a 90-minute group information session.
-Find out about our MSOT options, admissions requirements and the applications procedures.
+Find out about our MSOT program track options, admissions requirements and the applications procedures.
 Time and dates for the OT Info sessions are:

 Gainesville: 1st Tuesday each month in Gainesville at Brenau East Campus (not Main campus) at 5:30 p.m.